 Adventure is a State of Mind

-I received a question about creating a home base for an adventure, so I thought I’d expand on the Tuesday Travel Tip #2.
+I received a question about creating a home base for an adventure, so I thought I’d expand on the topic.

 The Benefits of Having a “Home”